rsal77/rsal77/README.md

-## Hi, I'm Ricardo 👋
+## Hi, I'm Ricardo 👋 🧑‍💻
-Here is a little bit about me in pictures....
+I am a network systems engineer for a nearby school district.
+I have a passion for technology in general but I really enjoy being able to make a difference in the lives of our future generations by making it easier and making technology more accessible in the classroom.

 ![network_admin](https://github.com/user-attachments/assets/946d258a-1b53-41a0-9f1f-4fd7bf95ecd7)

 ![DataCenterInfrastructure](https://github.com/user-attachments/assets/1f0331da-4c26-4049-83b6-a51ad19bb35f)

 ![Computer_Breakage](https://github.com/user-attachments/assets/15acb606-e4d4-4307-b087-3be7d21bc59f)